How Cost of Delay Helps Make Better Investment Decisions

 Conclusions

-Do not interpret the numbers above as a recommendation for pair programming per se; this article is just demonstrating a calculation method.
-You need to collect your own data and run your own numbers.
+Note that the numbers above are not a recommendation for pair programming - you need to collect your own data and run your own numbers.

-Using Cost of Delay has more benefits; it can also be used to prioritise features and to make day-to-day decisions during development.
+Cost of Delay has more benefits: it helps you prioritise features and to make day-to-day decisions during development.
 More on those later!

 Stay informed of new posts?